Statement of Faith

 the fallen and totally depraved state of all humanity;

 their responsibility to repent and believe the Gospel.

 The justification of the sinner by God’s grace alone through faith alone in the Lord Jesus Christ alone;

 the eternal security of the believer.

 The church, the body of Christ, made up of those drawn from every tribe, language, people and nation throughout history who are added to it by the work of the Holy Spirit and the exercise of faith in the Lord Jesus Christ;

-the scriptural expression of the church in the world as the local company of baptised believers gathered under the headship of Christ for worship, fellowship, instruction and evangelism, in separation from all systems of belief that do not adhere to the Scriptures and are unfaithful to the gospel of salvation by grace alone;
+The church local, the scriptural expression of the church in the world as the local company of baptised believers gathered under the headship of Christ for worship, fellowship, instruction and evangelism;

 the offices of elder and deacon;

 the priesthood of all believers and their unity in the Body of Christ;